Necklacing: South Africa

-Necklacing was used by the black community to punish its members who were perceived as collaborators with the apartheid government.
-Necklacing was primarily used on black police informants; the practice was often carried out in the name of the struggle, although the executive body of the African National Congress (ANC), the most broadly supported South African opposition movement, condemned it.
+Necklacing was used by the black community to punish its members who were perceived as collaborators with the National Party (NP) government.
+Necklacing was primarily used on black police informants by the COSAS and SAYCO members; the practice was often carried out in the name of the struggle, although the executive body of the African National Congress (ANC), the most broadly supported South African opposition movement (including COSAS and SAYCO), condemned it.
 In 1986, Winnie Mandela, then-wife of the imprisoned Nelson Mandela, and who herself had endured torture and four imprisonments to a total of two years, stated, "With our boxes of matches, and our necklaces, we shall liberate this country," which was widely seen as an explicit endorsement of necklacing.
 This caused the ANC to initially distance itself from her, although she later took on a number of official positions within the party.

 The first victim of necklacing, according to the South African Truth and Reconciliation Commission, was a young black woman, Maki Skosana of Duduza, on 20 July 1985:

-Moloko said her sister was burned to death with a tire around her neck while attending the funeral of one of the youths.
+Moloko said her sister was burned to death with a tyre around her neck while attending the funeral of one of the youths.
 Her body had been scorched by fire and some broken pieces of glass had been inserted into her vagina, Moloko told the committee.
 Moloko added that a big rock had been thrown on her face after she had been killed.

 However, according to Ball, the first widely reported instance of necklacing was the killing of Thamsanqa Benjamin Kinikini from KwaNobuhle, Eastern Cape, on 23 March 1985.
 Kinikini, a member of the local town council, was allegedly involved in corruption and violence, and had refused to resign from his position, unlike some of his colleagues.
 He was also accused of participating in the abduction of United Democratic Front (UDF) youths.
 Five of his sons and nephews were killed alongside him.
 The incident received significant media coverage, including footage by Dutch television showing a crowd chanting and dancing around his burning body.
 This publicity may have contributed to the escalation of the practice in the following period.

 Photojournalist Kevin Carter was the first to photograph a public execution by necklacing in South Africa in the mid-1980s.
 He later spoke of the images:

 I was appalled at what they were doing.
 I was appalled at what I was doing.
 But then people started talking about those pictures ... then I felt that maybe my actions hadn't been at all bad.
 Being a witness to something this horrible wasn't necessarily such a bad thing to do.